A centralized master location for editing and maintaining all process planning data.

 Create a library of common and reusable activities.
 Define activity properties such as standard time, consumed parts, required tools, ergonomic factors, and more to reference during process design and to populate reports.

-Routings and operations serve as collection or roll-up points for summarizing activity data necessary for external systems, such as ERP, with product routings, labor standards, and mBOMs.
+Routings and operations serve as a collection or roll-up points for summarizing activity data necessary for external systems, such as ERP, product routings, labor standards, and mBOMs.

 Why design routings in Assembly Planner instead of the traditional method of using Excel or ERP?

-Redundancies and discrepancies are reduced through use of the reusable activity library.
-Mapping the activities to applicable models, options, and variants fully leverages any commonality between different products.
+Redundancies and discrepancies are reduced through the use of the reusable activity library.
+Mapping the activities to applicable models, options, and variants fully leverage any commonality between different products.